syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 {% endhighlight %}

-> Note: A column’s AllowFiltering is given more priority than the SfDataGrid control.
+N> A column’s AllowFiltering is given more priority than the SfDataGrid control.

 ### Filter Mode